astavrop0/MAI_for_stock_return_predictability/README.md

 ### Sources

-Macroeconomic Factors (MEF) data is obtained from the [powder197/Goyal-and-Welch-2008-](https://github.com/powder197/Goyal-and-Welch-2008-/tree/master) Github repository.
+- Monthly Macroeconomic Factors (MEF) data are obtained from the [powder197/Goyal-and-Welch-2008-](https://github.com/powder197/Goyal-and-Welch-2008-/tree/master) Github repository.

+- Daily Macroeconomic Factors (MEF) data are implied by the monthly data and were constructed by us using assumptions and basic transformations that can be found in detail in the report.

-Macro Attention Indices (MAI) data is obtained from [charlesmartineau/mai_rfs](https://github.com/charlesmartineau/mai_rfs) Github repository.
+- Monthly and daily Macro Attention Indices (MAI) data are obtained from [charlesmartineau/mai_rfs](https://github.com/charlesmartineau/mai_rfs) Github repository.

-S&P500 data is obtained from [Yahoo Finance](https://finance.yahoo.com).
+- Monthly and daily S&P500 data are obtained from [Yahoo Finance](https://finance.yahoo.com).

 ### Description